West Virginia State Police: History

-Governor John Jacob Cornwell was insistent upon having a State Police force which he said, "was mandatory in order for him to uphold the laws of our state."
+The West Virginia State Police was first formed in 1919, at the direction of Governor John Jacob Cornwell, who deemed that a state-level law enforcement agency "was mandatory in order for him to uphold the laws of our state."
 Part of the compromise was the name of the organization: "West Virginia Department of Public Safety" was the official name until 1995 when the name was changed to "West Virginia State Police" during the legislative session.

 Today

 Like other state law enforcement agencies, West Virginia troopers enforce traffic laws statewide, investigate crimes and protect the governor and his immediate family.
-The superintendent of the West Virginia State Police is Colonel Jan Cahill.
+The superintendent of the West Virginia State Police is Colonel Jack Chambers.

 West Virginia State Police troopers wear a forest-green uniform and campaign hat.
 They receive their training at the West Virginia State Police Academy located in Institute, a suburb of Charleston, and near the agency's headquarters in South Charleston.
 Upon appointment, cadets undergo an intense training program at the State Police Academy.

 The West Virginia State Police also runs its own forensic laboratory and provide scientific investigation services to law enforcement agencies across the state.
 Services offered to criminal justice agencies include biochemistry, drug, firearm investigations, latent prints, questioned documents, toxicology and trace evidence.
 The crime lab is accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB).

+In 2023, an anonymous letter to Governor Jim Justice became public that alleged sexual assaults, thefts, and damage to state-owned property at the state police academy, instigating a major investigation.
+The whistleblower was arrested on alleged charges for battery and strangulation.